 They were developed by the Cor brothers, Robert and William Cor of Wiltshire, England.
 The Cor brothers tuned the handbells to produce a specific ring tone.

-Handbell choirs play music that is specifically written and composed for handbell ringing.
+Handbell choirs play the music that is specifically written and composed for handbell ringing.
 The two well-known groups of bell ringers are the Lancashire Bell Ringers of England in the UK and the American Guild of English Hand Bell Ringers in the US.

 Bell Towers are towers that are designed to hold one or more bells.
-They are usually a part of a building or they can be found standing alone.
+They are usually a part of a building, or they can be found standing alone.
 Bell towers can also be found attached to churches or temples.

 The Joseph Chamberlain Memorial Clock Tower is the tallest stand-alone tower in the world.
 It has a height of 110 meters and is located in the Chancellor’s court at the University of Birmingham in the West Midlands of England.

-The bell is rung to indicate the time of day, during times of worship and for occasions such as weddings and funerals.
+The bell is rung to indicate the time of day, during times of worship, and for occasions such as weddings and funerals.

-What Is Bell Metal?
+What is Bell Metal?